Jezreel De Jesús

-Jezreel De Jesús (born 5 May 1991) is a Puerto Rican basketball player for Real Estelí of the Liga Superior de Baloncesto (LSB).
+Jezreel De Jesús (born 5 May 1991) is a Puerto Rican basketball player for Leones de Ponce of the Baloncesto Superior Nacional (BSN).
 He is also a member of the Puerto Rico national basketball team.
-De Jesús has played for several teams of in Puerto Rico, and has also played in Argentina, Qatar, Venezuela, Mexico, Colombia and Nicaragua.
+De Jesús has played for several teams in Puerto Rico, and has also played in Argentina, Qatar, Venezuela, Mexico, Colombia and Nicaragua.

 Early and college career

 De Jesús started playing basketball at age 5 in his hometown Carolina.
 Later, he traveled to Miami and later played for Western Oklahoma State College.